 The name should be easy to remember.
 Also consider what happens when it's written as a domain name the words could mean something else.
 A local company here called Love Spain has a domain that everyone thinks is about something else, LovesPain.com!

-You can search on Google for “Blog Name Generator” or “Domain Name Generator” to find may more if Panabee doesn’t suit you.
+You can search on Google for “Blog Name Generator” or “Domain Name Generator” to find may more if Panabee or Instant Domain Names doesn't suit you doesn't suit you.